16.10.1 Serial/Lot Number Tracking Overview

 pc/MRP will automatically scroll to the desired record or the nearest match.† Select the correct record by scrolling and press Ok to proceed to the edit screen for that record.

-Every field within the Serial/Lot Tracking tables is editable.† There are several key things users must understand† before editing Serial/Lot Tracking data.
+Every field within the Serial/Lot Tracking tables is editable.† Users must understand several key things before editing Serial/Lot Tracking data.

 ∑ If the quantity field is edited in a Serial/Lot Tracking record, inventory quantities are not automatically changed.† Users would have to also manually change the inventory quantity if applicable.